42ama/ExportOutlookCalendarToExcel/README.md

 Users also have the option to select the **Choose date range** option and manually specify the period of dates to be exported.

+### Groups

+Events can be processed and grouped separately.
+To select an event within a group, its subject must contain two distinct parts, separated by a semicolon `;`.
+For example, the subject could be `Cool project; Meeting with friends`.

 ## Unsupported (features for future releases)
 - Export for recurring events other then daily and weekly.
 - Export for events with several recurrance rules.